* Only 15 of 79 analysts polled expect ECB bond reduction plan

 The ECB is highly unlikely to take any decision on trimming its asset purchases, which will be phased out only slowly as the euro's rapid gains against the dollar are worrying a growing number of policymakers, three sources familiar with discussions told Reuters.

+The single currency slipped 0.25 percent to $1.1881 on Friday.
 It rose for six consecutive months through August, briefly touching a 2-1/2 year high above $1.20 this week.

 Morgan Stanley strategists said the euro is expected to remain supported against the dollar as it remains undervalued compared with its peers.